History of Sex in Cinema:

 Final Destination 3 (2006)

-One of the ingenious ways in which survivors of a rollercoaster ride accident were killed, one by one, was in a tanning bed salon freak accident.
+In this long-running franchise series about ingenious ways to be killed, survivors of a rollercoaster ride accident were eliminated, one by one - this time in a tanning bed salon freak accident.

 Blonde, head cheerleader Ashley Freund (Chelan Simmons) and beauty queen Ashlyn Halperin (Crystal Lowe) were positioned next to each other in two tanning beds.
 When Ashlyn announced that she had forgotten her iPod, Ashley reminded her that the tanning salon had CDs.
 When Ashley reached for a CD, she unwittingly loosened the wall bracket supporting the wooden shelf/board.